simonjulianl/tp/docs/UserGuide.md

 ### [3.3.1 Overview](#table-of-contents)

-Activities related features allow you to store, edit and list events and appointments with patients.
+Activities related features allow you to add, delete, edit and list events and appointments with patients.

-Using activities, you can track down your daily, weekly or even monthly schedules. **GoMedic** would also automatically check for any conflicting activities and notify you immediately every time you try to create a new activity or update an existing activity.
+Using activities, you can track down your daily, weekly or even monthly schedules. **GoMedic** will also automatically check for any conflicting activities and notify you immediately everytime you try to create a new activity or update an existing activity.

 <div markdown="block" class="alert alert-info">